 The freedom allowed the owner to create this dreamy open-plan kitchen and dining area.

-A statement armchair creates a cosy reading corner next to the Jøtul woodburning stove.
+A statement armchair creates a cosy reading corner idea next to the Jøtul woodburning stove.
 A light grey on the walls – Manor House Gray by Farrow & Ball – cools this sunlight-filled space.

-The colour scheme was inspired by the framed Jungle Book poster, given as a birthday present.
+The bedroom colour scheme was inspired by the framed Jungle Book poster, given as a birthday present.
 The antique pine chest of drawers was repainted in Cornforth White by Farrow & Ball for a more modern look.

 A hand-made free-standing bath from William Holland gives this room a boutique-hotel-inspired luxury.
 With the shutters thrown open, the family can enjoy views of the sea while having an indulgent soak.